ambarish-prakash/hotelapp/DesignDocument.md

 - nil can help differentiate between empty "" and missing fields (nil)
 - nil is used for latitude and logitude anyways, as using 0.0 for them does not signify invalid / empty attribute.

+### Full deletion and reinsertion of images / amenities
+During procurement / merging, the images / amenities are fully deleted and reinserted.
+Thishelps avoid the extra logic of finding which items (if any) actually changed and help keep a clean slate.
+If we assume hotels not to be updated frequently then this method is fine.
+The insertion and deletion are also performed as single DB statements for effeciency.

+However if there are constant updates to hotels and these jobs are run frequently, then deleting and resinerting will negatively impact the performance more significantly.

 # Other Noteable Features
 Here are some additional features added in: